R7CKB/Nand2Tetris/projects/06/README.md

 - The assembler generates a `.hack` file as output.

-- The Rect.hack and RectL.hack will reprt a error, I search this problem in the internet, and use other people's code, this error still exist, So I don't think it's probably my fault.
+- The Rect.hack and RectL.hack maybe report an error.
 ![error picture](Error.png)

+- if you encounter this error.you need to know that rect.asm run by the content in the RAM[0], and make sure the content in the RAM[0] isn't bigger than 255,because the max value of the screen is 255.

+- using Assembler to test the ouput file is better.

 ## Feedback